Reading candlesticks: learn how candlesticks work!

 Candlesticks within MetaTrader

 By default, MetaTrader displays the price as a smooth line.
-However, a line provides little information, and it is therefore wise to change this to candlesticks.
-You can do this easily by pressing the candlesticks button.
+However, a line provides little information, so it’s wise to change it to candlesticks.
+You can do this easily by clicking on the candlesticks button.

 MetaTrader OHLC bars

-Below you can see a chart of candlesticks.
-Try to identify the different bars, name them, and think about what they mean imply.
-By practising you learn to recognize the candlesticks faster and faster, and you can predict the price more accurately.
+Below is a chart with candlesticks.
+Try to recognize the different bars, name them, and think about what they mean exactly.
+By practicing a lot, you will learn to recognize candlesticks faster and predict prices better.

-Candlesticks or price action are a good indication of the expected next price move.
-As can be seen in for example 1 (weak low test, almost a Doji bar) a candlestick is never decisive in a certain direction.
-It is essential to consider market conditions before opening an investment.
-Read directly how to recognize a trend or continue learning in our technical analysis course!
+Candlesticks or price action are a good indication of the expected next movement.
+As seen in the previous paragraph, a candlestick is never decisive in determining the direction of the price.
+It is very important to take market conditions into account before opening an investment.
+Therefore, read how to recognize a trend or continue learning in our technical analysis course!

 Do you want to practice using candlesticks yourself?
-This can be done without risk!
-Download a free investment demo package and practice recognizing these patterns:
+This can be done completely risk-free!
+Open a free demo investment package and practice recognizing these patterns:

 How can you use candlesticks to take a position?

-When you have found a good moment to open an investment, you can use candlesticks to plan your trading position.
+When you have found a good moment to open an investment, you can also use candlesticks to bet on when to enter.
 A position always consists of two important elements: an entry point and a stop loss.
-The entry point is the moment when you open an investment and the stop loss is the moment where you take a loss if the position nevertheless moves in the other direction.
+The entry point is the moment you open an investment and the stop loss is the moment when you take a loss if the position moves in the opposite direction.

 In this example, we open a position based on a hammer candlestick.
-The price of a currency pair has fallen for a while and is now touching a strong horizontal level.
-This is where this pattern is forming which may indicate that the price is now going to rise.
+The price of a currency pair has been falling for a while and is now hitting a strong horizontal level.
+Here, this pattern forms, which may indicate that the price will rise.

-You can then choose to place the entry point just above the candlestick.
-If the price unexpectedly moves in the other direction, you prevent opening a loss-making position.
+You can then choose to place the entry point just above the candlestick (E).
+If the price unexpectedly moves in the opposite direction, you avoid opening a losing position.

-At the same time, you can place the stop loss just below the candlestick.
-If your position opens and the price moves in the other direction anyway, you prevent your losses from increasing further.
+At the same time, you can place the stop loss (SL) just below the candlestick.
+If you open a position and the price still moves in the opposite direction, you ensure that you do not allow the losses to accumulate further.

-You can therefore use candlesticks to plan your investments.
-That way you minimize potential losses and maximize potential winnings!
+So you can use candlesticks well to plan your investments.
+This way you minimize potential losses and maximize potential profits!

 Candlesticks have a rich history.
-Its origins can be found in the 17th century.
-The Japanese wanted to increase profits from rice sales.
-Candlesticks help analyse price patterns.
+The origin dates back to the 17th century.
+The Japanese wanted to increase profits from the sale of rice and found candlesticks helpful in analyzing price patterns.
 Charles Down expanded this concept in 1900 and brought the instrument to the level we know today.

-Candlesticks focus entirely on ‘what’.
-Candlesticks show what is happening, but don’t try to explain it.
-You can therefore only use candlesticks for technical analysis.
-To perform such an analysis, we assume the following list of characteristics to be true:
+Candlesticks focus entirely on ‘what‘.
+Candlesticks show what is happening, but do not try to explain it.
+Therefore, candlesticks can only be used for technical analysis.
+To perform such an analysis, we use a list of characteristics:

-• All information is displayed in the current market price.
+• All information is displayed in the current price.

 • Expectations and emotions drive the markets.

-• The current price does not have to be the actual or intrinsic value.
+• The current price may not be equal to the actual value.

 Author